 - Guillain-Barré syndrome

-The nasal spray option from previous years won't be an option for the 2017-2018 flu season, much to the chagrin of needle-phobes and children, as it has proven to be less effective.
+The nasal spray vaccine was not an option for several flu seasons, much to the chagrin of needle-phobes and children, as it was proven to be less effective.

-3. The flu shot does not give you the flu
+4. The flu shot does not give you the flu.

 One thing both proponents and opponents of the flu shot agree on is that there are a few different types of flu vaccines, and sometimes, adverse side effects do occur from the shot.

-Currently, there are two types of flu vaccines on the market: a three-component flu shot and a four-component shot.
+Currently, there in only one type of flu vaccine on the market this season: a four-component shot.
 Contrary to popular belief, the vaccines do not contain the live flu virus.
 “The vaccine is taken from two of the hundreds of different proteins that compose an influenza virus,” says the Mayo Clinic and Infectious Disease Society of America's Dr. Greg Poland.
 “Taking merely two surface proteins off the virus does not mean it’s live; there’s no organism there … it’s not possible to cause infection or disease with it … the flu shot does not give you the flu,” adds Poland.

-4. There are humane reasons to get the flu shot
+5. There are humane reasons to get the flu shot.

 “Protecting oneself is an altruistic act.
 By getting vaccinated, you not only protect yourself, but you protect those around you as well,” says Dr. Elizabeth Baorto, division director of Pediatric Infectious Disease at Goryeb Children’s Hospital in Morristown, New Jersey.
 “We are fortunate that we have a cheap and effective way of protecting ourselves with the flu vaccine.”